New hire onboarding

 Week 2

 - Shadow more live calls and listen to more BuildBetter recordings.
+Check out our Onboarding folder, where you can also find sessions on productivity and workflows.

 - Explore Vitally and Metabase – take note of any questions you have to go through during in-person onboarding.